zerotokraken/shittytftbot/README.md

 # Features

+Database Integration: Retrieves messages from the three most popular discord channels once an hour and adds them to the database.

+Suggestion: Records to a database table when the command is used.
+Example: !suggest myideahere

-Lookup Command: Retrieve player data by name and tagline when '!lookup gameName#tagline' is used.
+Lookup: Retrieve player data by name and tagline when '!lookup gameName#tagline' is used.

+Cutoffs: Retrieves from Riot API the cutoff League Points number for a particular region depending on how many spots are available in that region for Challenger & Grandmaster.

-Malding: Retrieves 1000 message cache from the channel and is able to output them when '!malding' is used.
-This cache updates hourly.
+Malding/Fault/Psyop: Retrieves a random message fromt he database and outputs it when the command is used.
+This database table updates hourly.

-Augment Lookup: Scrapes Augment data from various websites when '!aug AugmentName' is used.
+Augment Lookup: Pulls Augment data directly from tactics.tools when '!aug AugmentName' is used.
+Image is pull from Riot API.

-Roll Shop: Simulates rolling shops based on the requested level and outputs a rectangle shop sized image with your output units.
+Roll Shop: Simulates rolling Teamfight Tactic's shops based on the requested level and outputs a rectangle shop sized image with your output units.
 Command is '!roll#'.
 The # is the level you wish to roll at.

 On-Message: Bot responses with a temperament system based on the contextual words.
 This is a very basic 'personality' attempt and will likely be expanded upon further.
 Activation involves typing the bot's name or tagging it.

-Misc Commands: Any one line jokes or small functions will be housed in here.
+Misc: Any one line jokes or small functions will be housed in here.
 Check the misc file to read through these.

-Streamer Commands: These commands will output a line said by the streamer, an emoji/sticker or a clip of that streamer.
+Streamer: These commands will output a line said by the streamer, an emoji/sticker or a clip of that streamer.
 Example: '!soju'

 Stickers & Emojis: Outputs a specific sticker or emoji.
 Example: '!frog'